paulinavonstackelberg/ValidatingMIRegularized/Functions_simulation/README.md

 ## Functions

 This folder contains all functions used in the simulation study.
-A description of the files and the relevant functions they contain can be found in the table below.
+A description of these files, and the relevant functions they contain, can be found in the table below. <br/>

+## How to run this simulation study

+The most important files are `sim_run_MAR_20.R`, `sim_run_MAR_10.R`, `sim_run_MCAR_20.R` and `sim_run_MCAR_10.R`.
+In these files, `sim.R` is called for each of the conditions.
+Therefore, you can run these scripts to generate and save the output for the study.